KonstantinosAdamis/KonstantinosAdamis/README.md

 ## Hi there 👋

-I'm an Electrical and Computer Engineer!
+I'm an Electrical and Computer Engineer with certificate in Digital Signal Processing from EPFL, currently learning Scala!